-- 7.1 To enable tenants and leaseholders to be fully engaged in our housing service and ensure the aims and objectives of this strategy are met, the Council recognise that there must be adequate resources available.
-Importantly, factors which stop a tenant from participating are important to both acknowledge and try to overcome.
-We recognise there are many barriers which prevent tenants from engaging with us, including for example: lack of training or confidence, understanding the prescribed information, issues with transport, travel and child-care arrangements, and time constraints. - 7.2 Selby are therefore committed to offering practical solutions to make tenant participation a viable option for as many tenants as possible.
-Resources available include: - Having a training budget to provide training and support for tenants who are committed to engaging. - Providing transport and covering the financial costs incurred by tenants in carrying out their roles. - Offering a wide range of involvement methods to suit all lifestyles. - Arranging meetings at times and locations most accessible to tenants, including offering meeting spaces for all groups free of charge. - Annual grant to tenants and residents associations according to the numbers in the group and a start-up grant for new groups aiming to meet the tenant compact criteria. - Printing and posting costs for newsletters, the cost of stationary, photocopying and posting out minutes from meetings. - Dedicated staff resource and time. - Continued access to expert organisations, such as TPAS, as and when required. - 7.3 Selby District Council is responsible for planning, developing, monitoring and reviewing tenant involvement activities, and we will always look to provide support to tenants trying to further develop new and existing groups, in order to improve service delivery.
-Our overall aim is to support and empower any engagement activity to the point where it can become self-sufficient and run without direct Council involvement. - 7.4 As previously stated, the Council are keen to utilise new and modern ways of engaging with our tenants and leaseholders and will ensure all avenues are fully utilised.
-A poll conducted early 2017 by BMG Research featured 1,143 social housing tenants and explored the ways in which tenants had been engaging with their landlord in the last year; and whether they would consider alternative engagement methods in the future.
-The findings showed that 61% of tenants (with internet access) would consider online involvement with their landlord, and nearly half of those not currently involved with their landlord stated they would consider new involvement through an online method of engagement.
-Completing online surveys (54%) was the most prevalent method of preferred feedback, although a sizable minority were also interested in becoming involved by providing social media comments (14%), using online discussion forums (17%), or downloading an app enabling discussions and feedback via text/photos/videos (13%).1

-- 7.5 Considering these results, and the more general shift towards self-service and digital inclusion, Selby District Council are keen to embrace and reinforce this agenda.
-The introduction of a new housing management system and corresponding 'Tenant Portal' will consequently improve the way we are able to connect with our tenants and increase our digital offer to them.
-This portal will not only allow tenants to self-serve, but also provide us the ability to advertise any further engagement opportunities and ensure tenants are fully consulted on any important changes to the service. - 7.6 Selby District Council also revised its equality and diversity objectives following consultation in April 2017, to ensure all Council policies are non-discriminately in nature.
-We are consequently committed to treating all our tenants and Selby residents with respect and fairness, and will tackle discrimination and harassment when required; ensuring our services are accessible for all, irrespective of race, religion, disability, gender, age or sexual orientation.
-Integral to our participation strategy is the want to ensure all individuals and groups have equal opportunity to engage with us.
+- 7.1 To enable tenants and leaseholders to be fully engaged, the Council recognise there must be adequate resources available.
+Factors which stop a tenant from participating are important to both acknowledge and try to overcome and we recognise there are many barriers which prevent tenants from engaging with us, including: lack of training or confidence, issues with transport, travel and child-care arrangements, and time constraints. - 7.2 We are therefore committed to offering practical solutions to make tenantparticipation a viable option for as many tenants as possible.
+Resources include: - A training budget to support for tenants who are committed to engaging. - Providing transport and covering the financial costs incurred by tenants in carrying out their roles. - Offering a wide range of involvement methods to suit all lifestyles. - Arranging meetings at times and locations most accessible to tenants, including offering meeting spaces for all groups free of charge. - Annual grant to TARAs according to the numbers in the group and a startup grant for new groups aiming to meet the tenant compact criteria. - Printing and posting costs for newsletters, the cost of stationary, photocopying and posting out minutes from meetings. - Dedicated staff resource and time. - Access to expert organisations, such as TPAS, as and when required. - 7.3 Selby District Council is responsible for planning, developing, monitoring and reviewing tenant involvement activities.
+We look to provide support to tenants trying to develop new and existing groups, in order to improve service delivery.
+Our overall aim is to support and empower any engagement activity to the point where it is self-sufficient and can run without direct Council involvement. - 7.4 The Council are keen to utilise new and modern ways of engagement.
+The introduction of a new housing management system and corresponding 'Tenant Portal' will consequently improve the way we connect with our tenants and increase our digital offer to them.
+This portal will not only allow tenants to self-serve, but provide us the ability to advertise further engagement opportunities and ensure tenants are fully consulted on any important changes to the service. - 7.5 Selby District Council also revised its equality and diversity objectives in April 2017, to ensure all Council policies are non-discriminatory.
+We are committed to treating all tenants and residents with respect and fairness, and will tackle discrimination and harassment when required; ensuring our services are accessible for all, irrespective of race, religion, disability, gender, age or sexual orientation.
+Integral to our strategy is the need to ensure all individuals have equal opportunity to engage with us.